ome/omero-documentation/omero/sysadmins/system-requirements.rst

 """

 RAM is not going to scale linearly, particularly with the way the JVM works.
-You are probably going to hit a hard ceiling between 4 and 6GB for JVM size (there is really not much point in having it larger anyway).
+You are probably going to hit a hard ceiling between 4 and 6 GB for JVM size (there is really not much point in having it larger anyway).
 With a large database and aggressive PostgreSQL caching your RAM usage could be larger.
 Still, even for a large deployment, it is not cost effective to use more than a few GBs of RAM for this purpose.
 :doc:`server-performance` provides information about fine-tuning the server processes' memory usage.
-In summary, depending on hardware layout 16, 24 or 32GB of RAM would be ideal for your OMERO server.
-If you have a separate database server more than 16GB of RAM may not be of much benefit to you at all.
+In summary, depending on hardware layout 16, 24 or 32 GB of RAM would be ideal for your OMERO server.
+If you have a separate database server more than 16 GB of RAM may not be of much benefit to you at all.

 CPU